-(2) A financial institution which on the date of commencement of this Act, holds directly or indirectly, in the aggregate immovable property, the cost of which exceeds one hundred percent of its core capital, shall within five years from that date-

-- (a) dispose of the property in order to comply with this Act; or - (b) add new capital as shall be directed by the Central Bank in order to comply with this Act.

-(3) The provisions of this section shall not be construed so as to prevent a financial institution from securing a debt on any immovable property and in case of default of payment of the debt, from holding the immovable property for realization at the earliest reasonable opportunity to the financial institution.

-(4) A financial institution which contravenes subsection (1) of this section shall pay to the Central Bank a civil penalty of five currency points for each day on which the contravention continues.
+- (2) A financial institution which on the date of commencement of this Act, holds directly or indirectly, in the aggregate immovable property, the cost of which exceeds one hundred percent of its core capital, shall within five years from that date- - (a) dispose of the property in order to comply with this Act; or - (b) add new capital as shall be directed by the Central Bank in order to comply with this Act. - (3) The provisions of this section shall not be construed so as to prevent a financial institution from securing a debt on any immovable property and in case of default of payment of the debt, from holding the immovable property for realization at the earliest reasonable opportunity to the financial institution. - (4) A financial institution which contravenes subsection (1) of this section shall pay to the Central Bank a civil penalty of five currency points for each day on which the contravention continues. - 39.
+(1) No financial institution which is licensed to accept deposits shall on its own account or at its own risk engage in-

-Restrictions on engaging in securities activities.
+Restrictions on engaging in securities activities